kerryopiyo1-stack/react-portfolio/README.md

 # Creative Portfolio

-A modern, responsive portfolio website built with React and Tailwind CSS featuring glassmorphism design.
+A modern, responsive portfolio website built with React and Tailwind CSS.

 ## Features